Sainte-Anne-de-Prescott: Economy

 There are some 70 companies in Sainte-Anne-de-Prescott.
 The local economy is based on agriculture.

 Society

-This community of about 500 residents is enterprising and committed.
-Through the work of its volunteers, Sainte-Anne-de-Prescott organizes community and sports activities every year.
-In addition, it is home to various regional and interprovincial activities such as the Ancient Day, the pilgrimage to Sainte-Anne (since 2002), and the "Gala Folklorique", to name but a few.
+The volunteers of this community of about 500 residents organize community and sports activities every year.
+In addition, it is home to various regional and interprovincial activities such as the Ancient Day, the pilgrimage to Sainte-Anne (since 2002), and the "Gala Folklorique".
 Sainte-Anne-de-Prescott celebrated its 125th anniversary in 2010.
-Some organizations: